 With a range of various Ghost Walks and Ghost Hunts throughout the city this is a great way to entertain the whole family and lasts up to 2 and a half hours.

 York Brewery Pubs

-Sample some of the local tipple in one of three pubs throughout the city centre, The Last Drop Inn, Yorkshire Terrier and the Three Legged Mare.
+Sample some of the local tipple in one of the wonderful old-world Brewery Pubs throughout the city centre, we recommend The Last Drop Inn or Yorkshire Terrier.

 Olde Starre Inn, Stonegate

 Dating back to 1644, this pub is one of the oldest in York.
 With a selection of quaint rooms, fireplace and outside courtyard it is a great place to stop for a drink or even some food.

 York Boat Evening Cruise, Kings Staith

 See York from a different angle with a trip on the River Ouse, sailing to Bishopthorpe Palace, home to the Archbishop of York.
 Evening cruise available Apr - Oct.